-3. Cheese – Eating a cube of cheese before eating will coat your teeth with a special protein called casein for added protection.
+Cheese is considered as a preventive measure against cavities as it combats acid erosion of the teeth.
+Eating a cube of cheese before eating will also coat your teeth with a special protein called casein for added protection.

-4. Low Sugar Fruits – There are fruits/vegetables that are lower in sugar than others like cucumbers, raspberries, guava, cranberries, apricots, rhubarb, and kiwi.
+There are a number of fruits/vegetables that are lower in sugar than others like cucumbers, raspberries, guava, cranberries, apricots, rhubarb, and kiwi.
 Presentation can make all the difference when offering them as a summer treat, so consider arranging them into kabobs, using cookie-cutter shapes or serving them in a melon or fancy glassware to make them more appetizing.
 Watermelon contains natural-occurring sugars, but because of their high water content it dilutes the affects of these sugars while increasing saliva flow.

-5. Smoothies – Blending low sugar fruits/vegetables then freezing them into delicious and healthy smoothies, chilled beverages or frozen popsicle treats is a healthy snack alternative for all ages.
+Blending some low sugar fruits and vegetables then freezing them into delicious and healthy smoothies, chilled beverages or frozen popsicle treats is a healthy snack alternative for all ages.

 – hard candies

 – chewy candies

 – chewing on ice

 – dried fruit

 – sipping coffee/tea with added sugar all day long